Solidity basics for programmers

 }

-• Fun fact: writing to storage is one of the most expensive operations in Solidity
+is one of the most expensive operations in Solidity - Functions with

 Creating function, which iterates over an array every time may sound like a bad practice, but gas-wise this is better option.
 Creating separate array in storage and manipulating on it would be more expensive: